MaxDaten/brutal-recipes/README.md

 > With great power there must also come great responsibility

 If you commit directly to the integration branch `source` and it breaks the build & deployment, it will break it for everyone which blocks everyone from working.
 So observe your changes and how they will evolve to a deployment and a public visible site.
 Be responsible.
+Revert your changes if necessary.

 ### Nix Infrastructure